zipurman/oVIRT_Simple_Backup/docs/install_debian.md

         * exit all ssh sessions and kill any remaining PIDs of sshd
         * service sshd restart
     *  Create a Debian Linux VM named VMMIGRATE
-        * MAKE SURE YOU INSTALL USING US ENGLISH FOR LANGUAGE AS SOME SCRIPTING MAY NOT WORK IF USING OTHER LANGUAGES
+        * MAKE SURE YOU INSTALL USING "US ENGLISH" FOR LANGUAGE AS SOME SCRIPTING MAY NOT WORK IF USING OTHER LANGUAGES
         *  Install the following packages:
             *  pv
             *  lzop